Updated February 2019

 Most run-flat tires recommend that you replace them shortly after noticing a puncture.
 They’re usually only rated to run up to 50 miles after being punctured before needing a replacement.

 Some shops can patch up a run-flat tire, but the tiremakers don’t always recommend that path.
 Compared to regular tires, replacement run-flats are quite expensive.
 Other automakers have resorted to just providing a flat tire repair kit in the car, in order to save weight and costs.
 Instructions for this job can be found in the owners manual.

 The bottom line is that if you have a flat tire, you should get it replaced.
 Spares are temporary replacements, and while full-size spares may be the same size as your regular tire, they may not be the same kind of tire, which can result in some problems.

-Remember, your car’s tires are the only thing connecting you and your family to the road, so don’t gamble on safety.
+Remember, your car’s tires are the only thing connecting you and your passengers to the road, so don’t gamble on safety.

 Become an AutoGuide insider.
 Get the latest from the automotive world first by subscribing to our newsletter here.